 Social Skills Programs

 TDS social skills groups are offered to students ages 2-14.
 We take great care, through our individualized intake process, to group students based on age and level of needs.
-Our curricula include the Acting with Purpose social emotional learning program developed in our TDS clinics, TDS designed behavioral supports and modifications, structured practice for conversation and discussion, and integrated mindfulness exercises.
+Our curricula includes our Acting with Purpose social emotional learning program developed in our TDS clinics, TDS designed behavioral supports and modifications, structured practice for conversation and discussion, and integrated mindfulness exercises.
 All activities are led by TDS staff and supported by trained peer mentors.

 Social Skills Groups (ages 2 - 14)